Aleph-Alpha/pharia_data_sdk/README.md

 ### Modern Python SDK for the Pharia Data API

-*Type-safe • Async-first • Developer-friendly*
+*Type-safe • Async-first • Made for humans*

 ---